Table of contents

 We recommend that a trained professional or reputable remediation company treat mouldy records.

-Paper records and other organic materials are often difficult to clean, but, to prevent another outbreak, you must remove residual spores engrained in and on records.
+Paper records and other organic materials are often difficult to clean, but, to prevent another outbreak, you must remove residual spores ingrained in and on records.

 Remove contaminated non-record materials and items.
 If they cannot be salvaged or cleaned, consider discarding them rather than using expensive treatments.